 A glass of wine is provided with dinner each evening.
-If you would like to bring additional alcohol, please do not bring any glass and remember that everything you bring must fit into the 70 litre gear bag you will be supplied at Cambridge Airport.
+If you would like to bring additional alcohol, please do not bring glass and remember that everything you bring must fit into the 70 litre gear bag you will be supplied with at Cambridge Airport.

 On day 1 we meet at Hobart’s Cambridge Airport at 12.30pm.
-We are able to pick up participants in Hobart City or at the Hobart airport for transfers to Cambridge Airport.
+We are able to pick up participants in Hobart City or at the Hobart Airport for transfers to Cambridge Airport.

 We recommend you plan your arrival in Hobart the day prior, but at a minimum 2 hours prior to your tour departure (we can pick you up at Hobart Airport and transfer you to Cambridge Airport).

 We highly recommend you do not arrange onward travel for at least 24 hours after our scheduled finish date and time.
 This is because access to this wilderness area is by light plane, which cannot operate in extreme weather or poor visibility.
 Roaring 40s Kayaking will not be responsible for any expenses incurred due to flight delays that are out of our control.
 We highly recommend that you purchase travel tickets that can be rebooked and obtain travel insurance to cover any expenses associated with such delays.
 In the eventuality of a departure delay we will endeavour to provide an additional day to your tour but this requires participants to have flexibility in their schedule.